openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 ## Channels

 Available channels depend on the specific heatpump model.
-Following models/channels are currently available
+Following models/channels are currently available:

 ### All Models